 Activities (including training) to promote abstinence (including delay of sexual activity or secondary abstinence), fidelity, reducing multiple and concurrent partners, and related social and community norms that influence these behaviors, fall under the HVAB budget code.
 These activities address programming for both youth and adults.

-HVCT: Prevention: HIV Testing and Counseling
+HVCT: Testing: HIV Testing and Counseling

 Covers the provision of HIV testing and counseling across the range of community and facility-based settings including client- and provider-initiated approaches.
 Mobilization to support HTC as well as activities linking HTC users to appropriate follow-on services and tracking linkages are also covered under this budget code.